Can fintech help the world’s 1.7BN unbanked? Dana Lunberry Talks Financial Inclusion

 An Interview with Dana Lunberry

 Dana holds an MSc degree in Gender, Development and Globalisation from the London School of Economics (LSE) and a BA in Interdisciplinary Studies with a focus on International Development from Wheaton College, USA.
-With research interests in digital financial services and financial inclusion, her current research in the Department of Management at LSE explores the role and potential of fintech to improve Financial Inclusion.
+She spoke to prepaid card provider, Soldo about her research in digital financial services and financial inclusion.
+Her current research in the Department of Management at LSE explores the role and potential of fintech to improve Financial Inclusion.
 She has worked on a wide range of Financial Inclusion projects in Sub-Saharan Africa, Asia, Latin America and Eastern Europe and has lived in 7 countries.

 Can we start with a definition of financial inclusion?
 It’s a term bandied about the industry but not necessarily with much clarity…